 Then I visited one of my close friends, Jenna, and her husband Joe to stay for a few nights, and immediately noticed my entire visit felt like a warm hug.

 The decor invited me in.
 Things were clean enough to make me comfortable but not so spotless that I couldn’t relax and actually use items, like the throw blankets and pillows scattered about.

 From the relaxed and unscheduled vibe, to the pile of clean towels in the guest bathroom, to the multiple areas arranged for visiting, I felt like I was being treated to a hotel stay.

 But this time?
 I left feeling more relaxed and refreshed than when I arrived.

 And it left me wondering…what exactly was it that made me feel so at home there?
-And how could I recreate that same feeling for my family and friends?
+And how could I recreate that same feeling for a friend or family member?

 Be a Good Host at the Front Door

-- Greet your guest with a warm hug, if you’re both comfortable with it.
-One of the most popular reader requests was for hugs the moment they step in the door.
-The warm and welcoming tone of a hug helps to set the stage for the rest of their visit.
+One of the most popular reader requests was for hugs the moment they step in the front door.
+The warm and welcoming tone of a hug helps set the stage for the rest of their visit.